FTurudu/BlogSite-V1/README AND LICENSE.md

 # This is a Beta Blog Site under development.
-It was written and made by Fatih Türdü.
+It was written and made by Fatih Türüdü.
 # I have presented it to you openly for the development of the site and the development of designs.
 # Please, if you want to publish the site after you have developed it, I would appreciate it if you indicate that you received it from me.